Jaraxxus-Me/PVT_pp/README.md

 # PVT++: A Simple End-to-End Latency-Aware Visual Tracking Framework

-### CoRL 2022 Anonymous Submission 28
+### ICCV 2023

 ## Abstract

-Visual object tracking is an essential capability of intelligent robots.
+Visual object tracking is essential to intelligent robots.
 Most existing approaches have ignored the online latency that can cause severe performance degradation during real-world processing.
-This work presents a simple framework for end-to-end latency-aware tracking, *i.e.*, end-to-end predictive visual tracking (PVT++).
-Our PVT++ is capable of turning most leading-edge trackers into predictive trackers by appending an online predictor.
-Unlike existing solutions that use model-based approaches, our framework is learnable, such that it can take not only motion information as input but it can also take advantage of visual cues or a combination of both.
-Moreover, since PVT++ is end-to-end optimizable, it can further boost the latency-aware tracking performance.
-Additionally, this work presents an extended latency-aware evaluation benchmark (e-LAE) for assessing an *any-speed* tracker in the online setting.
-Empirical results show that the motion-based PVT++ can obtain on par or better performance than existing approaches.
-Further incorporating visual information and joint training techniques, PVT++ can achieve up to **60%** performance gain on various trackers, essentially removing the degradation brought by their high latency onboard.
+Especially for unmanned aerial vehicles (UAVs), where robust tracking is more challenging and onboard computation is limited, the latency issue can be fatal.
+In this work, we present a simple framework for end-to-end latency-aware tracking, \textit{i.e.}, end-to-end predictive visual tracking (PVT++).
+Unlike existing solutions that naively append Kalman Filters after trackers, PVT++ can be jointly optimized, so that it takes not only motion information but can also leverage the rich visual knowledge in most pre-trained tracker models for robust prediction.
+Besides, to bridge the training-evaluation domain gap, we propose a relative motion factor, empowering PVT++ to generalize to the challenging and complex UAV tracking scenes.
+These careful designs have made the small-capacity lightweight PVT++ a widely effective solution.
+Additionally, this work presents an extended latency-aware evaluation benchmark for assessing an \textit{any-speed} tracker in the online setting.
+Empirical results on a robotic platform from the aerial perspective show that PVT++ can achieve significant performance gain on various trackers and exhibit higher accuracy than prior solutions, largely mitigating the degradation brought by latency.

 ## Overview

 We provide baseline results and trained models available for download in the [PVT++ Model Zoo](MODEL_ZOO.md).

-For submission, we provide models with SiamRPN++_Mob, all the rest models and results will be available upon acceptance.
+**TODO.**
+- [x] Code for PVT++
+	- [x] Train
+	- [x] Test
+- [x] Code for e-LAE
+- [ ] All the official models
+	- [x] SiamRPN++_Mob
+	- [ ] SiamRPN++_Res
+ 	- [ ] SiamMask
+- [ ] All the raw results for PVT++
+	- [x] SiamRPN++_Mob
+	- [ ] SiamRPN++_Res
+ 	- [ ] SiamMask
+- [ ] All the vanilla tracker online results